curvenote/blog/content/blog/force11-preserving-executable-research.md

 ## Working Group Overview

-The [FORCE11 working group](perc), "Preserving Executable Research Content: Challenges, Frameworks, and Best Practices", is led by Rowan Cockett, CEO of Curvenote, and Sam Teplitzky, an open-science librarian at Berkeley.
+The [FORCE11 working group][perc], "Preserving Executable Research Content: Challenges, Frameworks, and Best Practices", is led by Rowan Cockett, CEO of Curvenote, and Sam Teplitzky, an open-science librarian at Berkeley.
 The group aims to bring researchers, tool-makers, and open-source developers and thought leaders from diverse scientific communities to address the challenges of preserving computational notebooks and interactive research artifacts over time.
 We will explore strategies that support the long-term preservation of computational and interactive research content.
 Our discussions and efforts will include:

 Ecosystem Scan
 : Evaluating current computational and interactive publishing practices to identify preservation challenges across different scientific disciplines.